-Below, we present data for a single parent from each mapping cross (Tables I and II).
-By conducting pseudo-testcrosses, we identified polymorphic RAD markers segregating in all six mapping parents.
-However, to investigate the genome-wide recombination landscape, as well as relationships between recombination rate and natural levels of polymorphism and divergence, we restricted our analysis to mapping parents for which we observed segregating markers on all 21 chromosomes with no gaps of more than 1 megabase (Mb) between adjacent markers.
-One parent from each cross fit these criteria.
-Thus, we present data for female parents from the Boot Lake and F1 crosses and the male parent from the Rabbit Slough cross.
-In our results, we focus on the effects of genotype on relative rates of recombination within and among mapped individuals, rather than absolute rates, because population-of-origin was confounded with sex.
+Below, we present data for the female parent from each mapping cross (Tables S1 and 1).
+By conducting pseudo-testcrosses, we identified polymorphic RAD markers segregating in all mapping parents.
+However, to investigate the genome-wide recombination landscape, as well as relationships between recombination rate and natural levels of polymorphism and divergence, we restricted our analysis to parents of the same sex for which we observed segregating markers on all 21 chromosomes with no gaps of more than 1 megabase (Mb) between adjacent markers.

 We estimated genome-wide recombination rates between RAD markers under the assumption of collinearity between all genetic maps and the stickleback reference genome (Glazer et al. 2015) (with some exceptions, see below).
 We used the mapping software Lep-MAP2 (Rastas et al. 2015) to estimate map positions of RAD markers with the marker order fixed to the aligned positions on the reference genome.
 Known marker orders increased throughput of mapping iterations and reduced the impact of genotyping errors on recombination rate estimation.

 While fixed marker orders do not explicitly allow the detection of structural variation among genomes — such as chromosomal inversions that are known to exist among stickleback populations — discrepancies in the estimated map do provide indirect, and correctable, evidence of changes to map order (Figure S1).
 For example, inversions in genetic map order relative to the reference order spuriously inflate recombination rates between markers closely flanking inversion breakpoints when inverted segments are forced into the wrong orientation.
 This is because genetic map distances are estimated independently while the physical distance between markers is drastically underestimated.
 The observed jumps in map distance on either side of the inversion are equal to each other and to the total map length of the inversion.
 Reversing the marker order within the inversion removes these artifacts and reduces the overall map length of the region.